johnmccabe/katacoda-scenarios/bsides-opa-2019/gatekeeper_1.0/02-Creating-a-Policy.md

     This should deploy successfully.

+3. Check that the policy has been validated, compiled and loaded into OPA.

+    `kubectl get configmap -n opa image-whitelist -o yaml`{{execute}}

+    You should see a status annotation indicating `OK`.

+    ```
+    metadata:
+      annotations:
+        openpolicyagent.org/policy-status: '{"status":"ok"}'
+    ```
-3. Now we test the negative case where we create a deploying from a non-whitelisted registry, `gcr.io` in this case. `cat deployment-gcr-bad.yaml`{{execute}}
+4. Now we test the negative case where we create a deploying from a non-whitelisted registry, `gcr.io` in this case. `cat deployment-gcr-bad.yaml`{{execute}}

     `kubectl apply -f ./deployment-gcr-bad.yaml`{{execute}}